 Many popular restaurants in L.A. suffer from being too noisy (this is a pet peeve of mine).
 Not the case at Spago.
 There was a lot of conversation going on, but the tables were adequately spaced to make quiet conversation easy, thankfully.

 In order to sample as many dishes as possible, we decided to try the California Tasting Menu (similar to what is offered at Dine LA).
-Cost was $145 per person, or $270 per person with wine pairing.
+The cost was $145 per person or $270 per person with wine pairing.
 Note, the tasting menu is only available if the whole table gets it.

 There is one bonus that you get with the tasting menu that I’ll talk about below.

-If you’re famished, the tasting menu is probably not the way to go though, as it starts out with very small portions, and you’re likely to be frustrated.
-By the end we were satisfied, but definitely not stuffed.
+If you’re famished, the tasting menu is probably not the way to go through, as it starts out with very small portions, and you’re likely to be frustrated.
+By the end, we were satisfied, but definitely not stuffed.

 The Tasting Menu Items